AI can detect signals that are informative about mental health from questionnaires and brain scans.

 Artificial intelligence has unimaginable potential to revolutionize medicine.
-We cover the latest technology breakthroughs of machine learning and deep learning algorithms that process mindboggling amounts of data, spot even the smallest detail in medical images and help medical professionals in designing treatment plans.
+We cover the latest technology breakthroughs of machine learning, deep learning algorithms, neural networks and pattern recognition that process mindboggling amounts of data, spot even the smallest detail in medical images and help medical professionals in designing treatment plans.

 An AI-based technology rapidly diagnoses rare disorders in critically ill children with high accuracy.

 Data privacy and security concerns hamper large-scale studies.
 Researchers have developed a potential solution.

 Secure AI Labs is expanding access to encrypted health care data to advance AI-driven innovation in the field.

 AI-based solution FAITH is designed to monitor the mental health status of people who have undergone cancer treatment.